Fruit and Vegetable Storage Tips

-The quickest things to spoil in most kitchens is fresh produce.
-Those fruits and vegetables that are so important for a balanced diet, may have a shelf life as short as a couple days.
+The quickest things to spoil in most kitchens are fresh produce.
+Those fruits and vegetables that are so important for a balanced diet, may have a shelf life as short as a couple of days.
 When you adopt a healthy lifestyle, it can be frustrating to see so much money end up in the trash because food has turned bad.

 There are all sorts of ways to prevent waste at the supermarket.
 Pick up frozen vegetables for things you always want on hand.
 Shop the salad bar for smaller servings.
-Don't buy more than you're actually going to use for the next few days.
+Don't buy more than you're going to use for the next few days.
 But once you get it home, you've got to store it properly.

 Here are some tips on how to keep produce fresher, longer.

 - Crisper drawers in the refrigerator are designed to retain moisture and help foods like herbs.

 - The main compartment of the refrigerator is better for other produce like berries and leafy greens, because it draws mold growing moisture out.

 - Foods like tomatoes turn mushy when they get cold, so the countertop of your kitchen is appropriate for them.

 - Some items get hurt by light and cold, so they last longer in a dark pantry.

 - Finally there's the freezer, but that's best used for items already cut up or cooked.